goto-bus-stop/flat-loader/README.md

 }
 ```

+You don't need to do any Rollup configuration.

-You can see a small example project that uses `rollup-webpack-loader` in the
+You can see a small example project that uses `flat-loader` in the
 [example/](./example) folder.

 ## How It Works